Model-agnostic Selective Labeling with Provable Statistical Guarantees: Method

 \paragraph{Statistical guarantee via conformal $p$-value.} To provide a statistical guarantee, we reformulate our problem as the following multiple hypothesis testing problem:

+The correctness of AI-assigned labels depends on the task definition.
+For image labeling tasks, correctness is defined as $\hat{Y}_{n+j} = Y_{n+j}$.
+For open-ended verifiable tasks, correctness corresponds to the generated output being a correct solution.
+For alignment tasks, correctness means that the generated output aligns with human preferences.

-Rejecting the null hypothesis $H_j^0$ indicates that $(X_{n+j},\hat{Y}_{n+j})$ should be included in the subset, as it is deemed to be classified correctly.
-To construct the selection subset, we employ \textit{conformal p-value}, which builds upon conformal inference framework \citep{vovk1999machine, vovk2005algorithmic}.
-The underlying intuition is that: \textit{a test instance $X$ is likely a misclassification if its uncertainty score $\mathcal{S}(X)$ is generally larger than the scores of instances that are known to be misclassified}.
+In the formulation, it is worth noting that rejecting the null hypothesis $H_j^0$ indicates that $(X_{n+j},\hat{Y}_{n+j})$ should be included in the selection subset, as $\hat{Y}_{n+j}$ is deemed to be correct.
+To construct the selection subset, we employ \textit{conformal p-value}, which builds upon the conformal inference framework \citep{vovk1999machine, vovk2005algorithmic}.
+The underlying intuition is that: \textit{a test instance $X$ is likely to be misclassified if its uncertainty score $\mathcal{S}(X)$ is generally larger than the scores of instances that are known to be misclassified}.
 Leveraging this idea, conformal $p$-value is computed through a rank-based comparison of $\mathcal{S}(X)$ against uncertainty scores of misclassified instances.